DatabayAG/his_in_one_proxy/README.md

 	"Database" : { //Can be used instead of the file based queue, see queue_type and the local ECS implementation "dsn" : "mysql:host=xxx;port=xxx;dbname=xxx;user=xxx;password=xxx"
 	},
-	"create_links"			 : "true|false", //Turn this to true if you want to process ILIAS links "process_links_count"	 : 5, //Count of max links getting processed in one run "queue_type"             : "file_based/db_based",
+	"create_links"			 : "true|false", Turn this to true if you want to process ILIAS links "process_links_count"	 : 5, Count of max links getting processed in one run "link_creation_title"	 : "ILIAS",	This title will be used for links in HISinOne if this is empty, the lecture title will be used
+    "queue_type"             : "file_based/db_based",
 	"path_to_queue"          : "Path to queue from his_in_one_proxy",
 	"path_to_log"            : "Path to logfile from his_in_one_proxy",
 	"keep_elements_in_queue" : "Keep elements in queue and do not delete them (true/false)",